ihdia/sanskrit-ocr/README.md

 ----------------------------------------------------------------------------

-This repository contains code for various OCR models for classical Sanskrit Document Images.
+This repository contains code for various OCR models meant to process classical Sanskrit Document Images.
 For a quick understanding of how to get the **IndicOCR** and **CNN-RNN** up and running, kindly continue to read this Readme.
 For more detailed instructions, visit our  [Wiki](https://github.com/ihdia/sanskrit-ocr/wiki) page.

 The IndicOCR model and CNN-RNN models are best run on a GPU.